Sandeep42/notes/Climate Change/GHG emissions in the Industry.md

 #### Climate Friendly Construction:

 * Cement and steel production together account for over **10% of all global GHG emissions**.
 * Can we engineer structures that can use low carbon footprint alternatives for construction?
 ML can be used in generative design.
-You can have for example an RL model trained to optimize for strength.
+You can have for example an RL model trained to optimise for strength.
 For a long, we struck to the same old architecture, maybe ML can bring a bit of entropy into the system and find more optimal solutions.
 Where's the data?
 Materials Project
 * Low emission concrete with same structural properties.

 #### Climate Friendly Chemicals: